-UN calls on Belarus for death sentence moratorium
+UN calls on Belarus to stop carrying out death sentences

 GENEVA - The U.N. on Friday urged Belarusian authorities to impose an immediate moratorium on death sentences and to refrain from carrying out further executions.